 - What if the payer is Medicare?

-- If participating, then you must accept Medicare.
+- -If participating, then you must accept Medicare.

-- If nonparticipating, then limited by Medicare Limiting Charge (15% over Medicare's approved amount).
+- -If nonparticipating, then limited by Medicare Limiting Charge (15% over Medicare's approved amount).
+(Beware of state limits!)

-- If opted out, then do what you want.
+- -If opted out, then do what you want.

 - Medicaid state by state.